tokenika/tokenika.github.io/WarsawBlock.md

 - #### Bad user experience

   We must admit that user experience in the crypto-space is quite horrible.
 Can anyone name a blockchain-based application which can actually be used by normal people?
 Not by insiders like you, but by normal people, who just want to be users, not investors or risk-takers.
 An app which does not require you to buy tokens before you can try using it?
 An app which allows you do things in real-time, just as any conventional app like eBay or Uber?

   There is a reason for that.
 As developers are still stuck on making the back-end functional, there are no resources left to build the front-end.
-And even if they had the resources, you can't build a proper front-end if the back-end is unable to overcome the latency of block production.
+And even if they had the resources, you can't build a proper front-end if the back-end infrastructure is not solid enough.

   The point is, if we want mass adoption, from the end-user perspective blockchain-based apps need to be indistinguishable from conventional apps.
 And unfortunately, despite all the hype, the technology right now is still too immature for that.
 We don't just need an efficient blockchain.
 We need the entire infrastructure around blockchain which makes it possible for front-end developers to do their job.

 - #### No bridges between blockchains

   You're still unable to move value across blockchains without going through a centralized middleman.
-The precondition for that is asynchronous communication between decentralized apps.
 There are projects aiming to change that (e.g. Polkadot) but they are still years away from becoming a reality.